 When you rescue an adult dog, you'll be clear about what you're getting; he'll be the 'finished article'.

-An adopted adult dog will have grown through the puppy phase (so you'll not have to endure puppy chewing or nipping problems).
-And because he's older, he may be slowing down and less energetic and not so phased by kids, especially if his previous home involved children.
+And because he's older, he may be slowing down, less energetic, and not so phased by kids, especially if his previous home involved children.

 He's been there, done that, and is now ready to be your new 'best buddy'.